Access to Ara Irititja by Anangu

 The archive project is interactive and participatory at the community and personal level.
 Cultural and historical information is both distributed and collected through the Keeping Culture KMS system.
 People of all ages are able to work together on Ara Irititja.
 It is a family and community group activity that draws people of several generations together.
 People can record themselves in real time telling stories into the archive either through text, sound or movies.

 Both from within the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara (NPY) communities and increasingly from the broader Australian perspective, Ara Irititja is seen to offer a valuable contribution as one of the components in the educational delivery and transmission of APY culture and history to their own youth.

-In 2007 there were workstations in Western Australia, Northern Territory and South Australia that give Anangu regular access to the Ara Irititja archive.
+As far back as 2007 there were workstations in Western Australia, Northern Territory and South Australia that gave Anangu regular access to the Ara Irititja archive.
 These included:

 - All APY communities in SA (except Kanpi and Nyapari where the computer archive is located at the nearby Murputja Education Centre)

 - Ernabella Arts, Pukatja